 Let me give you a bit of background first.
-This was a whole new experience for me.
-With the exception of luxury skincare and makeup (although I still love my more affordable products), I have never been interested in any designer brands and luxury goods before and don’t follow fashion or trends.
+With the exception of luxury skincare and makeup (although I still love my more affordable products), I have never paid attention to designer brands and luxury goods before and don’t follow fashion or trends.
 I’m not a brand snob; I’m happy with affordable and good quality products when it comes to clothes, bags, shoes etc, whatever the brand may be.
-For me what’s always been more important is whether I like the look of something, it’s comfortable, has decent quality and has a reasonable price tag to match.
-For me, things have to be worth their value and I always weigh up my options.
+For me what’s always been more important is whether I like the look of something, it’s comfortable and is good quality for the price.
 If I feel I won’t get a lot of use out of something or it’s not durable/made to last, I won’t pay a lot of money for it.

 I think it was over a year ago now when I first saw a video of the Louis Vuitton Speedy Bandoulière in 25 damier ebene on a youtuber’s beauty channel that I was subscribed to, and just fell in love with it.
-I’m usually oblivious and walk around blind half the time so I really don’t notice people’s bags when I’m out and about; this was literally the first time in my life I actually took notice of a Louis Vuitton bag and I just couldn’t get it out of my head.
-At the time, I didn’t even entertain the thought of buying it because I just thought that price was ridiculous and couldn’t fathom dropping all that cash on A SINGLE BAG.
+I’m usually oblivious and walk around blind half the time so I really don’t notice people’s bags when I’m out and about; this was literally the first time I took notice of a Louis Vuitton bag and I just couldn’t get it out of my head.
+At the time, I didn’t even entertain the thought of buying it because I just thought that price was ridiculous and couldn’t fathom dropping all that cash on a single bag.
 So I just looked online and watched videos of unboxings now and again, and that was enough for me.

 Until about August of this year, it came to the forefront of my mind again and I just couldn’t let it go when I started to think it was a real possibility.
-I’m not exaggerating when I say I’ve spent almost every waking hour (besides working), and lost so much sleep time just researching this bag over the past 5 weeks – reading every article, review and forum posts I could find and every youtube video possible.
-Comparing it to others designer brands, other bag models, considering its re-sell value, its craftsmanship, material, quality, various prices around the world, how to maintain and take care of it etc. Literally everything.
+I’m not exaggerating when I say I’ve spent almost every waking hour (besides working), just researching this bag over the past 5 weeks – comparing it to others designer brands, other bag models, considering its re-sell value, its craftsmanship, material, quality, various prices around the world, how to maintain and take care of it etc.

-I don’t do impulse purchases – I always do my research before I buy anything of substantial value and this was the biggest thing for me.
-But this intense research only confirmed to me that I was making a smart, informed and clear decision and reinforced the fact I definitely really wanted this bag and I would not regret it.
+I don’t do impulse purchases – I always do my research before I buy anything of substantial value so I knew I was making a smart, informed and clear decision and reinforced the fact I definitely really wanted this bag and I would not regret it.
 (Highly recommend purseforum if you are considering a designer bag, it has a wealth of fantastic information).

 However, one thing I want to point out, is that I did not expect or ask anyone for help in this purchase.
 This purchase wasn’t for bragging rights, to show off, to seek validation from others, or to prove to people that I’m rich.
 I simply love the design, style and the idea of owning something really luxurious that I would enjoy taking care of and make me feel good to have.
 Everyone likes to own/collect nice things now and again (be it luxury cars, gadgets, shoes etc); it’s human nature in a consumerist world.

-I work a normal 9-5 job for a living, but since the age of 11, I have always been extremely good at saving.
-It might not seem like it if you follow my blog or instagram, but I always spend within my means and budget and can always put away a good amount every month.
+I work a normal 9-5 job for a living, but since I was 11, I have always been extremely good at saving.
+It might not seem like it if you follow my blog or Instagram, but I always spend within my means and budget and can always put away a good amount every month.
 I don’t rely on my parents or partner for money, I have never been in debt, borrowed money I don’t have or made a late repayment.
 Apart from skincare/makeup and the occasional holiday, there isn’t actually much else I treat myself to and spend money on.
-I’m quite low maintenance and all about practicality, so I don’t really buy lots of clothes, shoes and handbags.
+My lifestyle is quite low maintenance and all about practicality.
+I don’t really buy lots of clothes and shoes, and have never had manicures and other beauty treatments.
 I don’t do nights out partying (since I prefer my home comforts), I rarely drink and I don’t smoke, so my lifestyle actually allows me to be very sensible with my money.

 So when I was convinced I really wanted this bag, I thought, why not?
 It’s not an impulse purchase, I’ve done my research, I’ve liked the design and look of this bag for over a year now, I have the means to purchase it without dipping into savings and I’ve not had a big holiday this year, so why not treat myself.
 I could also see myself getting a lot of use out of this particular bag and considered how it would pair with most of my wardrobe.
 Saving is great, but now and again it’s really nice to just reward yourself for the hard work and get yourself something that will make you happy, excited and feeling good!